-At Feel Good, we want you to feel in control, be prepared for the journey ahead and celebrate each small win!
-That’s why we’ve created this step by step guide, so you’ll know what to expect when you use a Mortgage Broker to find you a great home loan!
+At Feel Good, we want you to feel in control, prepared for the journey ahead and celebrate each small win!
+We’ve created this step by step guide, so you’ll know what to expect when you use a Mortgage Broker to find you a great home loan!

 A typical application will go through the following 6 stages;

-Your application has been lodged to the lender by the Mortgage Broker.
-You will be advised of the estimated turnaround time before your application is due to be assessed by the lender.
+Your application is lodged to the lender by the Mortgage Broker.
+Your Broker will let you know when they expect your application will be assessed by the lender.

-Your application has been assessed by the lender and has been granted Conditional Approval.
-You will be provided a list of the conditions, if any, and asked to supply further documents or information to assist with the assessment.
-If it hasn’t already been done, a valuation will typically be ordered to confirm the value of the security property.
+Your application has been assessed by the lender and conditionally approved.
+You will sent a list of the conditions, if any, and asked to supply further information.
+If it hasn’t already, a valuation will be ordered to confirm the value of the security property.
 Your Mortgage Broker will arrange this for you.

 Your home loan application has been formally approved.
-Mortgage documents will now be created and emailed or posted to you to sign.
+Mortgage documents will now be emailed or posted to you to sign.

-Once you receive the Mortgage documents, read them thoroughly and ensure you understand what you are signing.
+When you receive the Mortgage documents, read them thoroughly to ensure you understand what you are signing.
 Ask your Mortgage Broker for help if needed.
 When you return the signed documents to the lender, they will be checked and ‘certified’ and a settlement date will be booked.